huchenlei/stable-diffusion-ps-pea/README.md

    - [*DONE*] Control type selection
    - Inpaint support
    - Reference support
+   - Preset
 5. Inpaint
    - Create a selection and hit generative fill will by default will trigger inpaint with reference to a reasonable context (512x512?).
    - [*DONE*] Provide another button (choose custom inpaint reference area besides inpaint button to let user specify another selection)
-   - Provide a progress on UI to show user the current state.
+   - [*DONE*] Provide a progress on UI to show user the current state.
 6. Connection management.
+7. History view
+   - Each run's config should be saved.
+Can either fully restore state, or partial restore (only prompt / only ControlNet state)

 # Development
 ## Setup HTTPS